-(Vatican Radio) Pope Francis’ visit to the Swedish city of Lund at the end of October to take part in a joint commemoration of the start of the Reformation will mark the first time that this event has been celebrated in an ecumenical way.
+(Vatican Radio) Pope Francis’ visit to the Swedish cities of Lund and Malmo at the end of October to take part in a joint commemoration of the start of the Reformation will mark the first time that this event has been celebrated in an ecumenical way.

-The Vatican announced on Monday that the Pope and leaders of the World Lutheran Federation will jointly host the event on October 31st in cooperation with the Church of Sweden and the Catholic diocese of Stockholm.
+The Pope and leaders of the World Lutheran Federation will jointly host the events on October 31st in cooperation with the Church of Sweden and the Catholic diocese of Stockholm.

 In the past, all major anniversaries of the Reformation have been moments of “conflict and rivalry”, according to Bishop Brian Farrell, Secretary of the Pontifical Council for Promoting Christian Unity.
 He told Philippa Hitchen the event will mark, in a highly symbolic way, the fruits of 50 years of patient dialogue between his Council and the Lutheran World Federation